osaxma/dart_types/README.md

 # Dart Types

-A cli/package to construct and present the type lattice of a given dart type.
+A utility to construct and present the type graph of dart type(s).

 ### Features:
-- Generate the type lattice of given dart type(s) (only mermaid graph supported atm)
+- Generate the type graph of given dart type(s)
+- Generate Mermaid code (as code, as url for view, edit or image)
-- List all types within a file
+- List all types within a path.

 > Note: generics are ignored at the moment